rblotsky/TextAdventureScripting/README.md

 ## Return and Continue
 By default, a block will *continue* to the next prompt on a lower indent level, within the same section.
 However, by placing a Return point (`~`) at the end of the block the execution will instead return to the previous prompt.
 This does *nothing* if there is no previous prompt.
+By adding more `~` characters, you can increase how far back the Return goes.
+For example:
+ - `~` goes back to this option's prompt.
+ - `~~` goes to the prompt that the last prompt was an option for.

 Similarly, if a Return point is not used and there are no further prompts within the same section, execution will end.